visual-framework/vf-core/components/vf-bookmark/README.md

 ## Usage

 This component shows if a piece of content has been selected by a user as a favourite using a text label and icon.
-See the EMBL-EBI Training site for examples of using [the inline variant to mark a training course as favourite](https://www.ebi.ac.uk/training/events/pride-database-proteomics-data-submission-access-and-visualisation/) and a customised version of [the button variant to mark a page as complete](https://www.ebi.ac.uk/training/online/courses/a-guide-to/molecular-sequence-features-and-analysis/).

 No JavaScript functionality is provided and it is expected that the state handling will be done on a case-by-case basis on the project application.